-Aluminum fences are usually the cheapest and easiest metals to repair.
-On average, aluminum fence repair cost ranges from $17 – $22 per linear foot.
+Aluminum fences are usually one of the cheapest metals for fencing to repair.
+On average, aluminum fence repair costs range from $17 to $22 per linear foot.
 Most of the damages could come from warping, leaning, car accidents, or storm damage.
 The repairs could also be more costly if you choose to weld instead of removing and replacing the panels.

-Depending on the extent of damage, expect to receive total estimates about $395.
+Depending on the extent of damage, expect to receive total estimates of about $395.